ars3n11/MineSweeper/README.md

 - Cross-architecture support for the x64 variant.
 - Cautious mode: can unhook itself first before manipulating remote processes (`-c` flag)
 - Can target either all loaded modules within the target process or only those containing a specified string in their path (`-m` flag)
-- Lightweight: x64 and x86 binaries are only 16KB and 14KB respectively.
+- Lightweight: x64 and x86 binaries are only 18KB and 17KB respectively.
 - No Visual C++ Redistributable Packages (`vcruntime140.dll`) dependency.
-MineSweeper dynamically links to the following core (present on every modern Windows distribution) libraries: `msvcrt.dll`, `kernel32.dll` and `shell32.dll`.
+MineSweeper dynamically links to the following Windows core libraries present on every modern distribution: `msvcrt.dll` and `kernel32.dll`.

 ## Command Line Reference